Chart Color Schemes

 The level of general health in Annerley is notably higher than the national average with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

-Common health conditions' prevalence is low in its general population but closer to national averages among older, at-risk groups.
-Private health cover rate is high, approximately 56% (~7,225 people).
-Mental health issues and asthma are the most common medical conditions, affecting 12.4 and 8.1% of residents respectively.
-71.2% report no medical ailments, compared to 0% in Greater Brisbane.
-The area has 10.2% seniors (1,320 people).
-Health outcomes among seniors require more attention than the broader population.
+Nearer the nation's average health outcomes are seen in older, at-risk cohorts.
+The rate of private health cover is very high, approximately 56% of the total population (around 7,233 people).
+Mental health issues and asthma were found to be the most common medical conditions in the area, impacting 12.4% and 8.1% of residents respectively.
+A significant majority, 71.2%, declared themselves completely clear of medical ailments compared to 0% across Greater Brisbane.
+In Annerley, 10.2% of residents are aged 65 and over (around 1,321 people).
+Health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health